 \section{Abstract}

-There exist many methods to obtain twisted photons with a projection of orbital angular momentum onto a propagation axis.
-However, despite the big interest in generating massive particles with the phase vortices, the available diffraction techniques are only applicable to the moderately relativistic beams of electron microscopes, to cold neutrons, or non-relativistic atoms.
-In order to bring the matter waves physics into the high energy domain, one needs to develop alternative methods, applicable for ultrarelativistic energies and for composite particles, including ions, and nuclei.
-Here, we show that vortex particles of in principle arbitrary mass, spin, and energy, including muons, hadrons, nuclei, and heavy ions, can be generated during photon emission in helical undulators, via Cherenkov radiation, in collisions of charged particles with intense circularly polarized laser beams, in such scattering or annihilation processes as $e\mu \to e\mu, ep \to ep, e^-e^+ \to p\bar{p}$, and so forth.
-We argue that the key element in obtaining such quantum states is the post-selection protocol due to quantum entanglement between a pair of the final particles and it is largely not the process itself and, in contrast to the classical theory, not the trajectory of the emitting wave-packet's centroid.
-The state of a final particle -- be it a photon, a proton, or a nucleus -- becomes twisted if the azimuthal angle of the other particle's momentum is weakly measured with a large error or not measured at all, which is often the case when the scattering angle is small.
-As a result, the requirements to the beam transverse coherence can be greatly relaxed, which enables the generation of vortex particles at accelerators and synchrotron radiation facilities, thus making them a new tool for hadronic and spin studies.
-This weak-measurement technique can also facilitate the development of sources of hard X-ray and $\gamma$-range twisted photons for the purposes of nuclear and particle physics.
+Physics of structured waves is currently limited to relatively small particle energies as the available generation techniques are only applicable to the soft $X$-ray twisted photons, to the beams of electron microscopes, to cold neutrons, or non-relativistic atoms.
+The highly energetic vortex particles with an orbital angular momentum would come in handy for a number of experiments in atomic physics, nuclear, hadronic, and accelerator physics, and to generate them one needs to develop alternative methods, applicable for ultrarelativistic energies and for composite particles.
+Here, we show that the vortex states of in principle arbitrary particles can be generated during photon emission in helical undulators, via Cherenkov radiation, in collisions of charged particles with intense laser beams, in such scattering or annihilation processes as $e\mu \to e\mu, ep \to ep, e^-e^+ \to p\bar{p}$, and so forth.
+The key element in obtaining them is the postselection protocol due to entanglement between a pair of final particles and it is largely not the process itself.
+The state of a final particle -- be it a $\gamma$-ray, a hadron, a nucleus, or an ion -- becomes twisted if the azimuthal angle of the other particle momentum is measured with a large error or is not measured at all.
+As a result, requirements to the beam transverse coherence can be greatly relaxed, which enables the generation of highly energetic vortex beams at accelerators and synchrotron radiation facilities, thus making them a new tool for hadronic and spin studies.